 If you don’t have a deposit and want a 100% mortgage, you could consider a guarantor mortgage.
 Which means someone else agrees to legally pay your mortgage if you can’t.
 This is a serious commitment, as your guarantor's home will be secured against a part of your mortgage.

-This means they’ll have to pay any outstanding costs if your house is repossessed and sold by the bank.
+Your guarantor will have to pay any outstanding costs if your house is repossessed and sold by the bank.
 Lenders see 100% mortgages as a risky investment, and if you're a first time buyer then you probably won't be approved.
 You'll usually have to pay much higher interest rates than a mortgage with a deposit.

 If you can’t save up for a big deposit, there are alternatives to the 100% mortgage:

 Help to Buy

 The Help to Buy scheme is a government scheme for first time buyers.
 It enables you to get on the property ladder with a 5% deposit.
 The government gives you an equity loan to put towards the cost of a new-build home.
 The loan ranges from 5-20% of the property value (40% in London), and you'll need to purchase your home from a registered Help to Buy homebuilder.
 Read more about Help to Buy.